alkynee/Vision-Based-Game-Operation/README.md

 ## Platform Considerations

-Currently, this system uses the win32 api, thus it is on
+Currently, this system uses the win32 api, thus it is only capable of running on Windows.
+Adapting it to run on other pla